-\crl~\cite{dosovitskiy2017carla} uses a traffic manager with a PID controller to control the egocentric vehicle based on current pose, speed, and a list of waypoints at every pre-defined time step.
+\textbf{$\triangleright$ Avoiding Overly Correlated Frames for Viewpoints.} \crl~\cite{dosovitskiy2017carla} uses a traffic manager with a PID controller to control the egocentric vehicle based on current pose, speed, and a list of waypoints at every pre-defined time step.
 Curating images at every time step (or tick) results in highly correlated frames with little change in object position.
 Since overly correlated frames are not very useful when training models for static scene understanding, we move the camera by a fixed distance multiple times before saving a frame.
 This also helps with moving dynamic actors by a considerable amount in the scene.
-Additionally, pedestrian objects are regenerated before saving an image, which adds randomness to the spawning and placement of pedestrians and further reduces correlation between frames.
+Additionally, pedestrian objects are regenerated before saving an image, which adds randomness to the spawning and placement of pedestrians, reducing the correlation between frames.